alokbya/node-web-server/README.md

 # node-web-server

-## www.hiefield.io
+This repo contains the page [Snodash](hiefield.io) -- what will eventually be a mobile oriented ski-resort dashboard.

-This repo contains the page SNODASH -- what will eventually be a mobile oriented ski-resort dashboard.
+It is being worked on at a snail's pace.
+Come back next year and check out the new fonts.